Eliatrope/rename_files/README.md

 # rename_files
 Rename your files not easily.
+/!\AFTER DOWNLOADING, DON'T FORGET TO CREATE A REPO images AT ROOT.

 I created this shitty tool for a summer job.
 I had to rename a bunch of files and I didn't want to do it one by one.
 So I developed this lil thing to help me.
 You'll find the original file in this repo (index.php) with a lot of annoying parameters (like min/max attributes on input) but feel free to change them.